Credshields/solidity-scanner-docs/documentation/report.md

 # Step 4: Download Report.

 Once you have published your report and it has been approved by our team, you can also download it as a PDf and share it offline.

+###### NOTE: A verified report constitutes a verification assertion highlighting false positives identified by the external team within the automated report.
+It is important to note that a verified report should not be confused with a manual audit report.